Generic Name: fluoxetine (floo OX e teen)

 Using Sarafem with other drugs that make you drowsy can worsen this effect.
 Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
 Using an NSAID with Sarafem may cause you to bruise or bleed easily.

 Tell your doctor about all your current medicines.
 Many drugs can affect Sarafem, especially:

 tryptophan (sometimes called L-tryptophan);

-This list is not complete and many other drugs can interact with fluoxetine.
+This list is not complete and many other drugs may affect Sarafem.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.